 May 19th – 21st, 2016

-As part of the first international European Citizen Science Association Conference, Margaret is running a Citizen Science ThinkCamp together with Lucy Patterson of Science Hack Day Berlin.
-Read our blog post for details of the Challenges.
+As part of the first international European Citizen Science Association Conference, Margaret ran a Citizen Science ThinkCamp together with Lucy Patterson of Science Hack Day Berlin.
+Read our Storify of the event for the back-channel and our Google Site for the outcome of the Challenges.

 10:00am, Nov 18, 2015